Having bad or less than perfect credit doesn’t automatically disqualify you from utilizing your hard earned VA benefits to become a homeowner.

-While bad credit can make the process of securing a VA home loan more difficult, it doesn’t make it impossible.
+While bad credit can make the process of securing a VA home loan more difficult, it doesn’t mean it’s impossible.
+Beyond credit score, lenders typically review things like payment history, assets, debts, income and employment history – meaning credit score isn’t the only factor.

 You may find a lender willing to process your VA loan even if your credit score is less than 620, but you might encounter less favorable interest rates.